 1. The Sensory Motor Strip

 3. The Basal Ganglia

 The Basal Ganglia includes the three motor regions that control involuntary movement:

-Dr. Sponaugle uses PET-brain imaging to obtain more sophisticated data of these regions for treatment.
-Additionally, his PET-scan database now catalogs hundreds of Lyme Disease patients, allowing him to continuously improve treatment for the benefit of others.
+The doctors at Sponaugle Wellness Institute use PET-brain imaging to obtain more sophisticated data of these regions for treatment.
+Additionally, our PET-scan database now catalogs hundreds of Lyme Disease patients, allowing us to continuously improve treatment for the benefit of others.

 Through computerized calculation, PET scans provide numbers for more objective evaluation of brain activity.
 The PET-scan computer calculates glucose metabolism by brain region, and glucose metabolism correlates with electrical activity.

-Dr. Sponaugle’s preference for Lyme Disease Treatment is to reduce the brain’s toxin load to ground zero, before commencing to kill protocols in Neurological Lyme Disease patients.
+Our preference for treating Lyme Disease is to reduce the brain’s toxin load to ground zero, before commencing to kill protocols in Neurological Lyme Disease patients.

 However, because effective killing of Lyme spirochetes, Bartonella, Protomyxzoa and other infectious organisms releases lipopolysaccharide (LPS) toxins from their cell walls, the brain becomes temporarily more toxic during treatment.